luiscabrera77/readme-generator/src/README.md

 - [Questions](#questions)

 ## Installation
-wegfweg
+Download code, run "init npm" in the terminal, and also "npm install inquirer".

 ## Usage
-ewgweg
+Type "node index" and answer the prompts.
+If completed succesfully, the README file will be placed in the "src" folder.

 ## License

-ISC License
+GNU General Public License v3.0
-(view most recent version at https://spdx.org/licenses/ISC.html)
+(view most recent AND FULL version at https://spdx.org/licenses/GPL-3.0-or-later.html)

-Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.

-THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
-IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.

 ## Contributing
 If you would like to contribute to this project:

-**esagsgerw**
+**Commenting your code is always a good practice!**

 ## Tests
-ewgfweg
+No Testing framework was adopted in this project

 ## Questions
-Find me on Github as: [saef](https://github.com/saef)
+Find me on Github as: [luiscabrera77](https://github.com/luiscabrera77)

-The best way to engage with me in this project is to just do a Pull Request.
+The best way to engage with me in this project is to write me a detailed email.

 Happy coding!

-wefwef
+luis.cabrera@gmail.com